salman-rafique/azure-site-extension-manager/README.md

 Please Note,
 - All these parameters can be set in CONFIG section as previously mentioned.
 - Parameter value passed with command will get precedence over value set in CONFIG section.
-- By default *DryRun mode is ON*.
+- By default **DryRun mode is ON**.
 In this mode no actual changes will be made.
 Switch -NoDryRun is needed to make actual changes.
-We recommend to run with Dry mode first to make sure the settings are correct.
+We recommend to run with Dry mode first to make sure the settings are correct and to avoid accidental changes.
 - By default all execution is getting recorded in file "AppD-AzureSiteExtension.log", in same directory as ps1 script file.
 This can be changed via "OutFileName" in CONFIG section.
 The file size is not capped, it needs to be checked.
 - For more details about AppDynamics controller related configuration properties, please check "Configure the agent using environment variables" in following doc- https://docs.appdynamics.com/display/PRO43/Install+the+AppDynamics+Azure+Site+Extension